Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Design and Implementation

 \begin{remark} For a faster but coarser path planner, one can restrict the free motion of the control set to a predefined set of admissible directions and nodes.
 This variation is particularly suitable for grid-based environments, such as urban roads, factory aisles, or warehouse shelves. \end{remark}

 With this safe path to \(\mathcal{C}\) from the planner, we can define the energy barrier function and compute its derivative as:

 where \(\dot E_i\) comes from the energy model \eqref{eq: basic energy dot}, \(P(x_i)\) is the energy-to-charge value based on the length of the RRT-planned path and the robot's maximum velocity \(u_{\max}\), and \(\dot P(x_i)\) is the corresponding direction obtained from Algorithm~\ref{alg: rrt}.
-This gives our final energy constraint for each robot:
+This gives the final energy constraint for each robot, with positive coefficient \(\alpha_E\):